MauroJr/aurelia-guides.md-articles/Guide on Aurelia Guides.md

-*So, it seems that this page is a metadata page.* :-)

-* * *

-### Introduction
+## Introduction

+The purpose of the Aurelia-Guides project is to collect and organize all Aurelia related information **that is not included** in the [Aurelia official documentation](http://aurelia.io/docs.html).Since this is a dynamic definition, the following few paragraphs try to refine it, with the goal to collect as valuable information as possible, with the least amount of redundancy, overlaps with official documentation and maximum accessibility.
+This last attribute _maximum accessibility_ is the area where we expect to offer some **innovation**.

-Aurelia-Guides content belongs to two distinct categories:
+Initially Aurelia-Guides content belongs to two distinct categories:

-1. Large portions of text written in form of a blog or a tutorial.
-The **Authoring blogs / tutorials** section that follows below provides the details how to do that.
+#### 1.Large portions of text

+ written in form of a blog or a tutorial.
+This is the primary method for adding value to Aurelia-Guides repository and includes everything of interest on how to build an Aurelia application or Aurelia Plugin, using different development tools, different back-ends, various databases, interfacing third party API, etc..(_This definition is expected to be expanded as we develop this project_).
+The **[Authoring blogs / tutorials](#auth_blogs)** section that follows below provides the details how to do that.

+#### 1.Code snippets
-2. Code snippets acquired by people answering questions in Gitter hosted **[Aurelia/Discuss][1]** chat room.
+acquired by people answering questions in Gitter hosted **[Aurelia/Discuss][1]** chat room.
+The **[Adding snippets](#auth_snippets)** section that follows below provides the details how to do that

-Each of these categories has specific workflow assigned, which describes the process of contributing new data.
+Each of these two categories has specific workflow assigned, which describes the process of contributing data from that category.

-* * *
+<!––nextpage––>

-### Authoring blogs / tutorials
+## <a name="auth_blogs"></a>Authoring blogs / tutorials

 This workflow is slightly more than trivial (say different from filling a form on this site), since the articles for Aurelia-Guides site **are maintained** in Github repository <https://github.com/aurelia-guides/aurelia-guides.md-articles> subsequently referred to as `Aurelia-Guides sources` and they **are rendered** at <http://blog.aurelia-guides.com> site.
 This separation of maintenance and rendering environments might be only temporary and is currently in place because of perceived difficulties related to use of **[Jekyll and Github-pages][2]**